-...overshadowing all else this year has been the effects of the collapse in financial monitor the financial strength have monitor the financial strength of sponsoring Employers and to consider their ability to financially support the Scheme.
-This is important because it is the Employers who meet the balance of the cost of providing the Scheme's benefits over and above the contributions paid by members and investment returns.
+The Trustees are expected to monitor the financial strength of sponsoring Employers and to consider their ability to financially support the Scheme.
+This is important because it is the Employers who meet the balance of the providing cost of the Scheme's benefits over and above the contributions paid by members and investment returns.
 The appraisals are regularly performed by the Trustees' specialist advisers to ensure that your Trustees remain aware of any relevant Employer related issues and that they comply with guidance issued by the Regulator.